iiisthu/OS2021_Fall/Thread-2/deadlock/README.md

 account for the resources held by the thread after you kill it.

 In `lib/workload.h`, we provide an example user task that requests two resource types.
 Each user task requests two types of resources and uses them for an extended time period.
-For each resource type, the thread will request all the amount it claims.
-Note that the requested order of the resources and the calculation time can be random.
-Please inspect the code for details.
-In this experiment, you should not modify this `workload` function (e.g., add a line to release all resources right after requesting them).
-However, you can still add your own workload functions to test your implementation.
+In this experiment, you should not rely on this `workload` function, as we may adopt different implementation during testing.
+However, for any workload type, the worker thread will call `ResourceManager::budget_claim` to claim all resources it is going to use.
+The worker threads will eventually use all the resources they claim.
+It may also release some resources during processing.
+You are encouraged to add your own workload functions to test the correctness of your implementation under different circumstances.

+In the example `main.cc` and `workload.h`, we provide a deadlock case example.
+Each user task is represented as a sequence of integers (i.e., workload arguments, see `main.cc` and `workload.h` for details).
+The order of different tasks are arbitrary -- you can start them simultaneously or sequentially, as long as they are thread-safe.

 ## TODO

 Given the initial number of instances of each resource type and the definition of each user task, your job is to run these tasks concurrently without deadlocks.
-To do this, you may prevent the deadlock from happening or recover from deadlocked threads.
+To do this, you may prevent the deadlock from happening or recover from deadlocked threads by implementing a smart `ResourceManager`.
+Note that your implementation of the resource manager should not rely on the implementation of the workload.

-Each user task is represented as a sequence of integers (i.e., workload arguments, see `main.cc` and `workload.h` as an example).
-The order of different tasks are arbitrary -- you can start them simultaneously or sequentially, as long as they are thread-safe.

 If you use a prevention method, in cases where two tasks cannot run concurrently, the resource manager should deny requests to a task, and the task